mskcc/ACCESS-Pipeline/README.md

 # Getting Started

 Disclaimer: Running the pipeline depends on installation of certain dependencies.
 Moving to docker containers is the long term solution for this.
-For now these tools must be explicitly installed:
+For now these tools must be previously installed:

 | Tool | Version |
 | --- | --- |